Br3nda/drupal-module-boost/README.txt

   1. First, we check that the HTTP request method being used is GET.
      POST requests are not cacheable, and are passed through to Drupal.

-  2. Next, we make sure that the URL doesn't contain a query string (i.e. the part after the `?' character, such as `?q=cats+and+dogs').
-A query string implies dynamic data, and any request that contains one will be passed through to Drupal.
-(This also allows one to easily obtain the current, non-cached version of a page by simply adding a bogus query string to a URL path -- very useful for testing purposes.)

-  3. Since only anonymous visitors can benefit from the static page cache at present, we check that the page request doesn't include a cookie that is set when a user logs in to the Drupal site.
+  2. Since only anonymous visitors can benefit from the static page cache at present, we check that the page request doesn't include a cookie that is set when a user logs in to the Drupal site.
 If the cookie is present, we simply let Drupal handle the page request dynamically.

-  4. Now, for the important bit: we check whether we actually have a cached HTML file for the request URL path available in the file system cache.
+  3. Now, for the important bit: we check whether we actually have a cached HTML file for the request URL path available in the file system cache.
      If we do, we direct the web server to serve that file directly and to terminate the request immediately after; in this case, Drupal (and indeed PHP) is never invoked, meaning the page request will be served by the web server itself at full speed.

-  5. If, however, we couldn't locate a cached version of the page, we just pass the request on to Drupal, which will serve it dynamically in the normal manner.
+  4. If, however, we couldn't locate a cached version of the page, we just pass the request on to Drupal, which will serve it dynamically in the normal manner.

 IMPORTANT NOTES
 ---------------
-* Drupal URL aliases get written out to disk as relative symbolic links pointing to the file representing the internal Drupal URL path.
-For this to work correctly with Apache, ensure your .htaccess file contains the following line (as it will by default if you've installed the file shipped with Boost):
-    Options +FollowSymLinks
 * To check whether you got a static or dynamic version of a page, look at the very end of the page's HTML source.
 You have the static version if the last line looks like this:
     <!-- Page cached by Boost @ 2008-11-24 15:06:31 -->
 * If your Drupal URL paths contain non-ASCII characters, you may have to tweak your locate settings on the server in order to ensure the URL paths get correctly translated into directory paths on the file system.
-  Non-ASCII URL paths have currently not been tested at all and feedback on them would be appreciated.
+You can also turn off the ASCII filter under Cache -> Advanced on the performance page.

 LIMITATIONS
 -----------